testimio/root-cause/docs/failure-suggestions-telemetry.md

 As part of an incubating feature, we are collection some basic telemetry & usage statistics.

-We don't collect any personal or business data.
+We don't collect any personal/business data nor information about the application under test or the test code itself.

-The data we collect per root cause execution
+The data we collect per root cause execution:

 - Operating system name (windows/linux/darwin)
 - uid - randomly generated local project identifier